Smarfy01/cafe-static-website/README.md

-A scource code file for a simple html website.
+A scource code file for a simple html Cafe website.